alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-12-23-is-there-any-adhkar-from-quran-sunnah-to-rescue-from-punishment-of-grave.md

 ---
+hijri: Jumada Al-Awwal 8, 1442 AH
+lang: en
 layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Is there any Adhkar from the Qur'an and the Sunnah that can be said to rescue one from the punishment of the grave?"
-hijri: "Jumada Al-Awwal 8, 1442 AH"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 8864, Question 3"
-lang: en
-locale: en
-category: [fatwas]
-note: true
+mass_edited: true
-summary: "Fulfilling the obligations which Allah has ordained upon His servants, refraining from what He has prohibited, repentance and seeking forgiveness frequently, good acts of worship, and seeking refuge with Allah are all acts that may protect from the punishment in the grave."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 8864, Question 3
+summary: Fulfilling the obligations which Allah has ordained upon His servants, refraining from what He has prohibited, repentance and seeking forgiveness frequently, good acts of worship, and seeking refuge with Allah are all acts that may protect from the punishment in the grave.
+title: Is there any Adhkar from the Qur'an and the Sunnah that can be said to rescue one from the punishment of the grave?
 ---

 ### Question: